teaprof/boost-asio-example/README.md

 Following incapsulation principle (and boost::asio), we can declare a class which holds the i/o buffer and callback member function which should be invoked when asynchronous operation completes (so-called completion handler).
 This class also exposes a function which starts asynchronous operation.
-Roughly speaking, such class is wrapper for asynchronous operation.
+Roughly speaking, such class is the wrapper for asynchronous operation.
 Let us call such kind of objects the **communication objects**.

 When the asynchronous operation is in progress, the communication object should not